not001praween001/BlueskyPseudoConnector-demo1.0/README.md

-# BlueskyPseudoConnector-demo1.0
-Blue-sky cloud connector
+Blue-sky cloud connector (Demo v.
+1.0)
 ================================
 This is the connector of Blue-sky cloud server.
 You can use this one to implement your embedded device connect the Blue-sky cloud server at your local network.